SNHD-Development/FormSchemaRender/README.md

 	- Adding Tag in Select Type as a options
 	- Set autocomplete off by default
 	- Visible On with Radio Field Type
+	- Render Decimal in read mode with list type.

 * 0.1.3
 	- Add ability to sort by column in List field type